jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 # Bitcoin Fear & Greed Index, LSTM RNN Price Predictor

-This program is building a recurrent neural network (RNN) to predict future Bitcoin prices based on a rolling-past crypto sentiment scores.
-We're using time-series BTC price data and the Fear & Greed (FNG) Index of crypto sentiment scores from crypto news sources to see if past sentiments can predict the next closing prices.
-We will be building this deep RNN model utilizing long short-term memory (LSTM) architecture within the keras tensorflow feature set.
+This program is building an LSTM recurrent neural network (RNN) to predict future Bitcoin prices based on a rolling-past crypto **sentiment** scores.
+We're using time-series BTC price data and the Fear & Greed (FNG) Index of crypto sentiment scores from crypto news sources to see if past sentiments can predict the next BTC closing prices.

 ## The Data

-We are provided with files of BTC closing prices as well as FNG sentiment scoring for Bitcoin on that unique trading day.
-We didn't need to fetch the data for this particular excercise, and there's no need to do sentiment analysis since it was done by the FNG, so it can be read-in.
+We are provided with files of BTC closing prices, as well as FNG sentiment scoring for Bitcoin on that unique trading day.
+We didn't need to fetch the API data for this particular excercise, and there's no need to do sentiment analysis since it was done by the FNG, so it can be read-in.
 But the setup for our RNN model is predicting on a rolling-window of past sentiments.

 A few things to note:

 * The FNG sentiment scores come from various crypto news sources the Index web scrapes for that trading day in BTC.
 * **Extreme bias.** We're using online posts and articles of people who have varied opinions about crypto as the sole predictive feature.
 There's no way this predictor we're building will be un-biased.
 We are trying to predict what the monetary value of a very speculative asset will be on a few people's words.